The direct sum of $q$-matroids: Acknowledgement

 \section{Acknowledgement}

 We would like to express our gratitude to Heide Gluesing-Luerssen and Benjamin Jany for carefully reading the paper.
 Their questions and remarks have lead to significant corrections and clarifications in the manuscript.
+We thank also the reviewers of this manuscript for their valuable comments.